awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-vpc.md

 1. Choose one or more subnets\.
 If you don't choose any subnets, SageMaker uses all the subnets in the VPC\.

 1. Select the network access type\.
    + **Public internet only** – Non\-EFS traffic goes through a SageMaker managed VPC, which allows internet access\.
-Traffic between the domain and your Amazon EFS volume is through the specified VPC\.
+Traffic between the Domain and your Amazon EFS volume is through the specified VPC\.
    + **VPC only** – All SageMaker traffic is through the specified VPC and subnets\.
 Internet access is disabled by default\.

 1. Choose the security groups\.
 If you chose **Public internet only**, this step is optional\.
 If you chose **VPC only**, this step is required\.